osmandapp/web/main/docs/user/personal/osmand-cloud.md

 </Tabs>

+You can permanently delete all items in the Trash by clicking to 🗑 button.
+This action can't be undone.

 For each file from _Trash_ menu you can make the next actions:
 - Checking file info: time of file deleted.
 - *<Translate ios="true" ids="restore_from_trash"/>* - allows to restore a selected file.